Mère folle

-A feature film based on the story Mère folle from 1998 by the French psychoanalyst Françoise Davoine.
-Mère folle is Davoine’s first fiction.
+A feature film based on the book Mère Folle from 1998 by the French psychoanalyst Françoise Davoine.
+Mère Folle is a theoretical fiction, a fictional text that creatively elaborates theoretical thoughts, and stimulates readers to continue thinking.
 The book has been translated into Finnish and Spanish.
 The film stages a confrontation between the psychoanalyst and her traumatized patients on the one hand, and between this contemporary world and medieval fools on the other.
 The importance of the film lies in a positive representation of mad (psychotic) people and of a constructive interaction between mad and sane people through which both learn new things that help them live their lives.
 Within the film medieval “fools” strike, precisely, that balance.
 They are not mad but play the fool; yet, how do we know what “being” mad is, and how that being is different from playing?
 Can you play what you are?
-The film is an out-of-the-box integration of fiction, documentary, and theory.
+The film, like the book, is an out-of-the-box integration of fiction, documentary, and theory.

 The story